Ridzz23/cse15l-lab-reports/LabReport5.md

 Student :

 Hi,
-I tried what you suggested and it helped thank you.
+This is the output I got from the commands you suggested :
 ![Image](jdb.png)

 From above, it looks like input1 is changing into `{ 3, 2, 2, 1 }` instead of `{ 3, 2, 1, 0 }`.
 This is probably because of the expression `arr[i] = arr[arr.length - i - 1];` in the code.
 When the program reaches the second half of the array, the expression `arr[arr.length - i - 1]` refers to the replaced values of `arr` in the first part of the array.
 Hence, the values 3 and 2 get repeated in the second half of the array.

+Thanks for the help !

 # Part 2 - Reflection